 For the sake of efficiency, to maximize scarce resources (financial and human capital), and to ensure greater regional relevance the IAP Executive Committee decided that a major portion of IAP's programmatic work should be carried out through the appointed "affiliated" regional networks (in Africa, Asia, The Americas and Europe).
-IAMP (Thematic network for health issues) and IAC (Functional Network for policy studies) have also been allocated funding to run projects in 2012.
-Follow the links to the Networks below to discover activities to be implemented.
+IAMP (Thematic network for health issues) and IAC (Functional Network for policy studies) have also been allocated funding to run projects.
+Follow the link to find out which projects are supported each year.

 EASAC: The European Academies Science Advisory Council - is formed by the national science academies of the EU Member States to enable them to collaborate with each other in providing advice to European policy-makers.
 It provides a means for the collective voice of European science to be heard.
 Its mission reflects the view of academies that science is central to many aspects of modern life and that an appreciation of the scientific dimension is a pre-requisite to wise policy-making.
 With the growing importance of the European Union as an arena for policy, academies recognise that the scope of their advisory functions needs to extend beyond the national to cover also the European level.